A Voice Without Apology

 At an out-of-town Christmas event, I saw the camera roll past my head repeatedly.
 The next day, I asked, "Why?"
 The reply: "Let others shine too."
 But I wasn’t trying to take anything from anyone.
 I was just... present.
 Like everyone else.
 That day, I stopped going to events.

-Someone I deeply respected, and still do, removed me from a major international project, signed documents without me, and dismissed my contributions.
+Someone I deeply respected, and still do, someone I highly recommended to take on a major international project, removed me from the project, signed documents without my knowledge, and dismissed my contributions.
 I asked for help to fix it, but was ignored.
 I wonder if they think I don’t have the capacity to feel pain.

-I was asked to cover someone’s project, as a favor, I did it.
+I was asked to cover someone’s project, as a favor, I did so.
 Be a team player.
 Yet again, the camera avoided me.
 I didn’t need to be there.

 Earlier this year, I encouraged someone leading a major project to consider including another immigrant, not just one, to avoid the appearance of tokenism.
 Their response caught me off guard: "They haven't taken the time to learn our language."
 It was a painful moment.
 As someone who actively champions Icelandic language inclusion and speaks openly about the systemic barriers that hinder learning, this cut deep.
-As someone who has long advocated for Icelandic language inclusion and discussed the barriers that make learning hard, this was crushing.
 To protect my peace, and due to unrelated personal challenges, I stepped back from some meetings.

 Later, I was asked to remove another woman from a project because she didn’t speak Icelandic.
 Despite my discomfort, I complied.
 It’s a decision I’ve reflected on often and one that weighs heavily on me, as it stands against the very principles of inclusion I strive to uphold.

 After two major disappointments, I finally spoke up.
-I said clearly that felt I stood alone , yet still did my best to contribute meaningfully, for the trust I received when I was voted into this space, with a majority vote, and especially to represent the voices of women of foreign origin, and other unrepresented voices.
+I said clearly that I felt I stood alone, yet still did my best to contribute meaningfully, for the trust I received when I was voted into this space, with a majority vote, and especially to represent the voices of women of foreign origin, and other unrepresented voices missing in that space.
 Not to simply occupy a seat; I came to help drive real change.
 Shortly after, I was given a major project.
 My heart lifted.
 I was hopeful again.

 Year 2: This was the year I came fully into myself.
 I decided: Speak up.
 Stand tall.

 I gave everything to big tasks and small.
 My commitment paid off.
 The year before, I was invited to speak at an event.
 The latter panel, three immigrant women, given a safe space to share their experiences—safe.
 Yes.
-There were tears, vulnerability, and hand-holding because that day, it was so safe to show that, to break down.
+There were tears, vulnerability, and hand-holding because that day, it was safe to show that, to break down.
 I don’t know how I held it together.
 Someone had to be strong.
 Looking at the organizers, young women navigating their own challenges.
 I knew we didn't stand alone.
-They want this change for us.
+They want this change for us too.
+That´s why young people belong in every space, and intergenerational collaboration should be encouraged to establish formal channels for youth participation in policy-making and decision-making processes.
+They carry perspectives that others might miss.
+And that's the beauty of diversity.

 A partnership with the French Film Festival led to an unexpected opportunity: an interview that landed me on the front page of the weekend newspaper.
 I was stunned.